Train inspection system: High/wide sensors

 These are able to measure the height and width of rolling stock, so that cars and loads which won't fit under bridges or through tunnels are stopped.
 Most often they are optical line of sight devices that trigger an alarm when the beam is broken.
 They are often seen at a bearing temperature scanning locations, they then report out as part of the detectors regular train inspection report.
 Mounted on poles or a bridge structure, the optical line is adjusted for a set height and width, it can then send an alarm when something too big to fit the clearance limits ahead passes its view.

 Derailment detector

 Is a simple "broken wire" type device that notifies the train crew they are off the track somewhere in their train.

 Pantograph inspection

 A system which monitors the integrity of the pantograph.
 These are normally based on a vision system which takes pictures of the pantographs and performs an analysis based on computer vision algorithms.
 A pantograph uses a carbon strip to conduct electricity between the catenary and the pantograph.
 When these are damaged or worn out, the pantograph can tear down the catenary causing train delays.

 Wheel Profile monitors

-These laser and optical scanning devices make images of the flange and tread.
+Laser and optical scanning wayside inspection devices (known as TBOGI—Truck Bogie Optical Geometry Inspection Systems) make images of the flange and tread.
 These measurements are compared with acceptable dimensions.
 When worn beyond limits, the wheels are scheduled for replacement.
 If beyond a safe level the axle set is removed from service.